Email filter scripts for the customer portal#

 Note

-You can retrieve a hash for a file when editing an item with this attachment by right-clicking on the item’s attachment and selecting “File Hash Code”.
+You can retrieve a hash for a file while editing an item that has this attachment: right-click the item’s attachment and select “File hash code”.

 #fileNamePatterns: